 The mandate of this Committee is to examine all matters relating to the mandate, management and operation of the Department of Veterans Affairs as well as any issue referred to it by the House of Commons.
 As is the case for other committees of the House of Commons, the powers, membership, and activities of this Committee are governed by Chapter 13 of the Standing Orders of the House of Commons.
 Thus, the Committee is empowered to review the program and policy objectives of the department within its mandate, its success in meeting these objectives, its planned expenditures, and the law or laws that guide its activities.

 Much of this review is done on a regular basis, for example, when the Main Estimates outlining departmental spending for each fiscal year are presented to Parliament.
 The Committee can also undertake studies on specific issues of interest to veterans and report its views to the House of Commons.
 Its opinions and recommendations are based on the information gathered during meetings with ministers, departmental officials, independent experts, and anyone else it wishes to invite.
-The Standing Orders provide for a response from the Government to the views and recommendations expressed in each of its reports.
+Pursuant to the Standing Orders, the government is required to respond to the opinions and recommendations presented in ACVA reports if so requested by the Committee.

 For a long time, veterans’ issues had been examined by the Subcommittee on Veterans’ Affairs of the Standing Committee of National Defence.
 On April 4, 2006, the second day of the 1st session of the 39th Parliament, the government House Leader, the Honourable Rob Nicholson, and the member for Sackville-Eastern Shore, Mr. Peter Stoffer, both introduced a motion asking for the creation of a standing committee on veterans’ affairs.
 On April 5, there was unanimous consent from the House to adopt the government leader’s motion.
 The House of Commons Standing Committee on Veterans Affairs held its first meeting on May 9, 2006, and Mr. Rob Anders was elected as its first chair.